-The general unallocated allowance is based on management's assessment of the overall adequacy of the allowance.
-This assessment includes (i) an estimate of probable credit losses that have not been captured in the specific and general allocated allowances, due to limitations and imprecision inherent in the allocated allowance methodologies, and (ii) benchmarking against internal and external references.
+The unallocated allowance is based on management's assessment of the overall adequacy of the allowance.
+This assessment includes (i) an estimate of probable credit losses that have not been captured in the allocated specific and allocated general allowances, due to limitations and imprecision inherent in the allocated allowance methodologies, and (ii) benchmarking against internal and external references.